Pennsylvania · Updated 2026-05-17

 Purchase your $25,000 surety bond

-As of March 28, 2026, Pennsylvania requires a $25,000 surety bond (increased from $10,000).
+New applicants and anyone reappointed on or after March 28, 2026 need a $25,000 surety bond (increased from $10,000); commissions issued before then keep their $10,000 bond until they expire.
 The bond must be issued by a Pennsylvania-licensed surety company and signed by the notary.

-Bond premiums for $25,000 typically run $50–$150 for the 4-year term.
+Bond premiums for $25,000 typically run $30–$50 for the 4-year term.
 The bond is filed with the Recorder of Deeds in your county.
-Note: notaries with active commissions on March 28, 2026 are grandfathered with their $10,000 bonds until their commission expires.

 See bond options →